photoprism/photoprism-docs/docs/user-guide/settings/advanced.md

 For security reasons, the advanced settings page is disabled and hidden when the [public mode](../../getting-started/config-options.md) is enabled.

-!!! attention ""
+!!! tldr ""
-    Changing advanced settings always requires a restart to take effect.
+    Changing advanced settings **always requires a restart** to take effect.
 Selecting a different thumbnail quality or size won't replace existing thumbnails.
 You may regenerate them using the [command-line interface](https://docs.photoprism.org/getting-started/docker-compose/#command-line-interface).